Jaydpatel01/AI-Assistant/README.md

 ## Features

-### 1. Desktop Audio Capture & Transcription (Vosk - 100% Local)
+### 1. Screen Capture & OCR
-- Captures system audio (interviewer's voice from speakers)
-- Runs entirely on your computer - no internet required
-- Audio never leaves your machine
-- Real-time transcription with Vosk speech recognition
+- Manual screenshot (you control when)
+- Text extracted via Gemini Vision AI
+- Useful for coding questions, shared screens, documents

 ### 2. AI Chat (Gemini - Cloud)
-- Ask questions about your meeting/interview
+- Ask questions about your screen content
 - AI responds with context-aware answers
 - Rate-limited to prevent quota issues (4 sec cooldown)

-### 3. Screen Capture & OCR
-- Manual screenshot (you control when)
-- Text extracted via Gemini Vision
-- Useful for coding questions, shared screens

-### 4. Session Cleanup
+### 3. Session Cleanup
 - All data wiped when app closes
 - No persistent storage of conversations
 - No logs or history saved